Mbutler22/Pymaceuticals_Data_Analysis/README.md

 The regression analysis helped to understand how much the average tumor volume will change when the weight of the mice change.
 The R-squared value is 0.70, which means 70% of the model fits the data.
 Higher R-squared values represent smaller differences between the observed data and the fitted value.

-The pie graph below shows the distribution of the mouses sex.
+The pie graph below shows the distribution of the mouses gender.
 Even though there are more male mice then female mice treated, however the statistics shows there is only a 2% difference.
 Therefore, gender may not be a significant variable to the study.

 ![image](https://user-images.githubusercontent.com/83027069/146610239-b69f32aa-fa9b-4480-a100-047ee91738cb.png)